broadinstitute/wfl/docs/md/deployment.md

 **Note:**
 That command always fails,
-so look at `./gotc-deploy/deploy/gotc-dev/helm/wfl-values.yaml` and verify that the values substituted into the template are correct.
+so look at `./gotc-deploy/deploy/gotc-dev/helm/wfl-values.yaml` to verify that the values substituted into the template are correct.

 **Note:**